Boris Gusman: Musical career

 In 1929 Gusman, as deputy director, led the State Bolshoi Academic Theater's effort to stage Prokofiev's Pas d'Acier with new cast and choreography.
 Gusman remained with the Bolshoi Theatre through 1930, and in 1933 became head of the arts division of the Soviet Central Radio Administration.
 Gusman played a central role in working with Prokofiev in the musical and cinematic production of Lieutenant Kijé.
 Following the success of the film, in 1934 Gusman organized a broadcast concert of the music with Moscow Radio Orchestra.

 In 1934, Gusman negotiated a contract between Prokofiev and the All-Union Radio Committee, helping the composer return to Russia.
 Gusman also offered him a tremendous sum of 25,000 rubles for one of a series of commissioned works: the Cantata for the Twentieth Anniversary of October, to commemorate the October Revolution of 1917.
 Gusman also commissioned Prokofiev to write a Collective Farm Suite, a Dance Suite, and a suite from the music for Egyptian Nights.
 Though Gusman remained an important supporter of Prokofiev's music, neither he nor the composer ever witnessed a performance of the Cantata: the work was banned, and both men died before its performance in 1966.

 Purges and death

 In 1937, Gusman lost his position as director of the Moscow Radio Orchestra, and was assigned a smaller post at a Tchaikovsky museum in Klin.
 That same year, Gusman and his wife adopted Svetlana and Yuri Larin, the infant children of Anna Larina and Nikolai Bukharin, who had been arrested.
 Bukharin was shot in 1938.

 Arrested in one of a series of purges targeting Soviet artists and cultural leaders in 1937–38, Gusman was accused of having written ideologically unsound scripts in the past.
 While initial purges targeted those linked (or accused of links) to Trotskyism, Gusman's arrest came alongside later, wider purges.
 Gusman's wife was arrested as well.
-Gusman himself died on May 3, 1944 in Vozhael, a punitive forced labor camp.
+Gusman himself died on May 3, 1944, in Vozhael (Ustvymlag Gulag camp).

 Gusman's son Israel survived the purges, and would go on to head the Gorky Philharmonic Symphony Orchestra from 1957 until 1987.